 - 1. Research is considered a Profession Wide Competency (PWC), therefore research is an expected component of internship. - 2.
 At a minimum, interns will meet this expectation through collecting, analyzing and presenting data at a clinic-, departmental-, or institute-level event. - 3.
 Others will do the same at a local, regional, national or international professional event (e.g., conference). - 4.
 Research activities used to satisfy the PWC should be recorded in the Weekly Tracking log. - 5.
 Beyond the research requirements of internship, some may be interested in working with faculty on developing new research questions.
 The following guidelines apply: - a.
 It is generally recommended that you not commit to a research project until after the first quarter of internship (i.e., beginning of October).
 This will allow you time to become accustomed to the duties of your clinical rotation and your new schedule.
 However, if you have discussed your participation in the project with your immediate supervisor and he/she approves, you can start sooner. - b.
 After you have identified a research project, contact the investigator to obtain details (e.g., how many hours per week, what day(s), and responsibilities).
-Do NOT make a commitment to participate in the project. - c.
+Do NOT make a commitment to participate in the project prior to obtaining these details and discussing them further with your supervisor. - c.
 Meet with your clinical supervisor to discuss this research opportunity.
-If you and your supervisor agree that this will not take away from your clinical activities, you can make the necessary arrangements with the investigator. - 6.
+If you and your supervisor agree that this will not take away from your clinical activities and it is within your scope of practice, you can make the necessary arrangements with the investigator. - 6.
 Your dissertation does NOT qualify for this research option.
 Please see the training program's dissertation policy.